-Together with the DVCS, the DFAPH is mainly responsible for administering the 4th and 5th years of the BVSc degree program.
+Together with the DVCS, the DFAPH is mainly responsible for administering the 4th and 5th academic years of the BVSc degree program.
 The Farm Animal Veterinary Teaching Hospital (VTH-FA) is administered by the DFAPH.
-It also designs and conducts postgraduate level training in farm animal health and production; engages in applied and adaptive research and Continuing Education programmes for state and private sector veterinarians.
-Its outreach programmes include i) professional advice and guidance to livestock and allied industries, ii) animal healthcare services to the public through the FA-VTH and ambulatory clinic and iii) provision of breeding material and technical advice to smallholder farmers through the FA-VTH.
+It also designs and conducts postgraduate level training in farm animal health, reproduction and production; engages in applied and adaptive research and conducts Continuing Education programmes for state and private sector veterinarians.
+Its outreach programmes include i) professional advice and guidance to livestock and allied industries, ii) farm animal healthcare services to the public through the FAVTH and mobile veterinary clinic and iii) provision of breeding material and technical advice to smallholder farmers through the Veterinary Teaching Farm.
 The department consists of the following academic staff members:

 Dr. P.G.A.
-Pushpakumara
+Pushpakumara Professor and Head of the Department

 Dr. P.A.B.D.
 Alexander

 Dr. M.N.M.
 Fouzi

-Dr. R.A.C.
-Rabel
+Dr. R.A.Chanaka Rabel

 Dr. G.D.R.K.
 Perera

+Professor and Chair

+Senior Lecturer

+Senior Lecturer

+Dr. K. Nizanantha